SustainabilityChain/dynamicNFT/README.md

 # dynamicNFT

-Here are three settings for dynamic NFTs.
+Here are two fundamental settings plus a interface

 In the first setting the owner can edit features of the NFT.
 The features are currently not defined yet but can be implemented no sweat (IBEX categories and indicators)